 Snacky Lunch or Dinner

-Put your favorite pizza toppings on a tortilla and run it through the broiler for a quick Tortilla Pizza.
-This is so easy, it’s not even funny.
+Put your favorite pizza toppings on a tortilla, bagel, french bread, pita, or even an English muffin and run it through the broiler for a quick pizza.
+So easy, it’s not even funny.

 Breakfast for Dinner

 Breakfast is an easy fix — any time of the day.
-Fry a few eggs, toast a few slices of bread, make some pancakes.
+Fry a few eggs, toast a few slices of bread, stir up some pancakes.
 Easy!
-Check out these posts for inspiration to make it delicious:

 Quickest Chili in the West